doojin/whisbi-events/README.md

 ## Authentication

-User authentication is happening using access token strategy.
-Database contains a set of pre-defined users (new users with corresponding tokens were supposed to be created via Web Application).
+As I said, authentication is happening using token strategy.
+Database contains a set of users and corresponding tokens.
 In order to authenticate API request, the `token` header is used.

 Then a custom middleware tries to find a user with given token in a database.
 In case if request does not